Author

 As we understand more about music, in particular, creative music education, we’re beginning to understand the extent to which creative musicianship impacts the development of our brains.
 Creative approaches to music education contribute to the growth of the brain, directly increasing connectivity.
 And, at a neurological level, increased connectivity translates directly to increased creative capability.

-In my upcoming book, Music on Mars, we explore how naturally and profoundly musical all human beings are.
+In my recently published book, Music on Mars, we explore how naturally and profoundly musical all human beings are.
 We explore more about how technology is reshaping our future, and how creative capability has never been so important.
 We also explore how a unique approach to music education can provide critical neurological nutrition that directly impacts our creative capability.
-If you’d like to receive updates about my work, or would like to be kept informed about the progress and pending launch of my book, feel free to join my Mailing List.
+If you’d like to receive updates about my work, feel free to join my Mailing List.
 You can also follow me on social media – pretty much you can find me everywhere: @theneilmoore

 Clearly, we value music education.
 But why is it that so many students struggle with music lessons and give up long before they ever learned how to really play?
 The failure rate of music lessons is breathtaking, and we’ve come to believe certain “facts” that are actually completely false.